lucasnevespereira/dashmin/README.md

 # dashmin

-**Minimal dashboard for your apps**
+**Minimal dashboard for monitoring your apps from the terminal**

-A lightweight CLI tool to monitor multiple databases and applications from one place.
-Built for developers who want quick insights without the overhead.
+Quick insights without the bloat.
+Monitor your databases with simple queries - no complex setup, no heavy interfaces.

 ## Features